 Look out for…

-The middle section of the West Walls known as the ‘Bloody bank’ (see our page here), named after the executions that took place there.
+The middle section of the West Walls known as the ‘Bloody bank’, named after the executions that took place there as a result of the Monmouth Rebellion in the 17th century.
+Read our history of Wareham during the Monmouth Rebellion.

 The view over Wareham common and the River piddle on the North Walls leading towards North Mill.
 A mill was first recorded here in 1150 and was last used in the 19th century!